Globally Harmonized System (GHS)

-The three major areas of change are hazard classification, labels and safety data sheets.
+The three major areas of change are hazard classification, shipped container labels and safety data sheets (SDSs).

 The definitions of hazard have been changed to provide specific criteria for classification of health and physical hazards and for the classification of mixtures.
-These will help ensure that evaluations of hazardous effects are consistent across the board and labels and safety data sheets are therefore more accurate.
+These will help ensure that evaluations of hazardous effects are consistent across the board and shipped container labels and safety data sheets (SDSs) are therefore more accurate.

-Chemical manufacturers and importers will be required to provide a harmonized label that has six standardized elements for classified hazards:
+Chemical manufacturers and importers must provide a harmonized shipped container label that has six standardized elements for classified hazards:

-- Product Identifier–Must match product identifier on safety data sheet.
+- Product Identifier – Must match product identifier on safety data sheet (SDS).

-- Hazard Pictograms–There are nine pictograms used to convey the health, physical and environmental hazards.
-HCS requires eight of these pictograms, the exception being the environmental pictogram as environmental hazards are not within OSHA's jurisdiction.
+- Hazard Pictograms – There are nine pictograms used to convey the health, physical and environmental hazards.
+HazCom 2012 requires eight of these pictograms; the exception being the environmental pictogram as environmental hazards are not within OSHA’s jurisdiction.
 These pictograms will have a black symbol on a white background with a red diamond frame (see illustrations below):

-OSHA has indicated that it will continue to give employers the flexibility to determine what types of workplace labels will be required.
-Employers have the ability to choose to label workplace containers either with the same label that the chemical manufacturer or importer used on shipped containers or with alternate labels that meet the requirements of the standard.
+With this revision OSHA is continuing to give employers the flexibility to determine what types of workplace labels they will use.
+Employers have the ability to choose to label workplace containers either with the same label information that the chemical manufacturer or importer used on the shipped containers or with alternate labels that meet the requirements of the standard.

-Safety data sheets (SDS) remain the backbone of HCS.
-With the revision there is a name and formatting change.
-The M is dropped from MSDS and more importantly a standardized 16 section format with a required ordering of sections is mandatory.
-This format is essentially the American National Standard for Hazardous Workplace Chemicals–Hazard Evaluation and Safety Data Sheet and Precautionary Labeling Preparation, ANSI Z400.1/Z129.1-2010.
+Safety data sheets (SDSs) remain the backbone of HCS.
+With this revision, there is a name and formatting change.
+The M is dropped from MSDS and more importantly a standardized 16-section format with a required ordering of sections is mandatory.
 The sections, in order, are:

 - Hazard(s) Identification